 • WRI-753 Summer Writing Program(2)

-There are a variety of courses available that satisfy this requirement, including, but not limited to, Taijiquan, sitting meditation, aikido, ikebana, sumi brushstroke, thangka painting, and yoga.
-Each of these disciplines provides training in an art form that cultivates mindful awareness.
+A variety of courses are available that satisfy this requirement, including, but not limited to, aikido, ikebana, contemplative art, tai chi, and yoga.
+Each of these disciplines provides training in an art form that cultivates mindful awareness, somatic attention, and ancient Eastern art.

 The Creative Writing and Poetics program offers the following 3-credit contemplative courses: